 The colour psychology posts have proven to be very popular and both Karen and I have really enjoyed getting your thoughts and feedback on the colours we have featured so far.
-So please don’t be shy, any comments or questions you may have are very welcome and we try to respond to each and every one of you.
+So please don’t be shy, any comments or questions you may have are very welcome and we will try to respond to each and every one of you.

 As many of you may know, I recently moved from Bristol back down to my home town of Dartmouth.
 I’m now renting a lovely large house with my other half, and whilst it is very different to the pokey flats we have lived in previously they all seem to have one thing in common – magnolia.
-Floor to ceiling magnolia in every single room.
+Floor-to-ceiling magnolia in every single room.
 It’s the colour of choice for property developers and, it would seem, landlords too.

 So once again, I put all my questions to Karen and here’s what she said:

 KH.
 There could be several reasons.
 They want to use a neutral colour for their property to appeal to the widest number of people to make that quick sale or to rent out.
-Usually white is choosen to achieve this.
+Usually white is chosen to achieve this.
 But brilliant white is very harsh whereas magnolia is a warm white.

 Using magnolia as a default colour certainly takes any hassle out of making a colour decision and developers also know the homeowner will change the colour when they personalise the space.
 It appears that some landlords have just followed their lead, forgetting the renters have to then live with it.